cvent/lounge/docs/modeling.md

 There is a special `init` method that if specified in schema definition will be called at the end of model creation.
 You can do additional setup here.
 This method is not passed in any arguments.

+**_isNew property**

+There is a special `_isNew` property that specified that an instance was created without a key property and that we generated one.
+This is only applicable for models with schemas where `generate` is set to `true`, that is we want `Lounge` to generate key automatically if not present.

 **toObject()**

 Model instances come with `toObject` function that is automatically used for `console.log` inspection.